 - Attend the postbacc new student orientation and begin classes!

 You will need to obtain an NYU identification card from the I.D.
 Photo Center at 7 Washington Place, on the corner of Mercer Street, (212) 443-2273.
-You should bring a current photo-I.D. with you to obtain your NYU Card, and instructions are at http://www.nyu.edu/nyucard/about/how.obtain.nyucard.html.
+You should bring a current photo-I.D. with you to obtain your NYU Card, and view the online instructions to obtain an NYU Card.
 With your NYU Card, you will have access to all NYU facilities.

 You will be given two ID numbers, both of which will appear on your NYU ID Card (see below).